BenedekSzmola/RadarMultipleBinSelection_clinicalData/README.md

 This repository contains the scripts which were used for the analyses presented in the manuscript.
 The scripts to make the plots are also included.

+## Updates:
+- Update 1 18.12.2025
+    - This repository has now been updated according to the revisions to the paper.

 ## Description of scripts
 - _MBS\_....py_ - these scripts are for the multiple bin selection
 - _SBS\_....py_ - these scripts are for the single bin selection
+- _compute\_motion\_param.py_ - this script computes the doppler FFT based motion parameter
 - the other scripts are for plotting, statistics computation, or they store parameters

 ## Usage